Henrikarba/bomberman-dom/README.md

 ## Getting Started

-To use the TodoMVC framework, follow these steps:
+To use the framework, follow these steps

 1. **Import the Framework**

-   Import the `FrameWork` and `Router` classes from the framework files into your project:
+   Import the `FrameWork` and `Router` classes from the framework files into your project

    ```javascript
    import { FrameWork } from "./framework/main";